 - Carve it Green for a bearable experience.

-- To avoid chipping and more problems, select the correct grain direction when feeding the jointer.
-Start by setting the table height for a 1⁄16 ” cut so that you increase the cut to 1⁄8 “, given there are no tear-outs.
+- Select the correct grain direction when feeding the jointer to avoid chipping and more problems.
+Start by setting the table height for a 1⁄16 ” cut to increase the cut to 1⁄8 “, given there are no tear-outs.

 - Use only spurred bits and slower drill-press speeds for mesquite.